 For this discussion, let’s define hybrid cloud as a cloud computing environment that uses a mix of on-premises, private cloud, and third-party public cloud services.
-The key challenge for cloud cost management in the hybrid cloud is that you need to understand your usage and your compliance in both environments so that you only pay for the software that you need.
+The key challenge for cloud cost management in the hybrid cloud is that you need to understand your usage and compliance in both environments so that you only pay for the software that you need.

 Hybrid Cloud: Public, Private, and On-premises License Management